patrodyne/hisrc-basicjaxb/higher/explore/Ex002-PurchaseOrder/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex002/Explorer.md

 ### Description

-These three plug-ins use default 'strategy' classes.
+These three plug-ins use their default 'strategy' classes.
 This design allows you to provide alternative strategies for custom solutions.
 We will leave the study of custom strategy classes to a future exploration.
 For this exploration and in most cases, the default strategies work well!

 + **XhashCode** - reflection-free, strategy-based 'hash code' implementation
 + **Xequals** - reflection-free, strategy-based 'equals' implementation